tokamak-network/ton-staking-v2/docs/developer-guide/contracts/SeigManager.md

 ---

-# L2 Sequencer Sequencer Distribution
+# L2 Sequencer Seigniorage

 ## Related Storage
+- layer2StartBlock : L2 sequencer seigniorage issuance start block number
+- totalLayer2TVL : L2 Total TVL

-- maxCommitCountForClaim : The number of commits that can be settled at once for the L2 operator to receive the seigniorage of unsettled commit seigniorage
+- maxCommitCountForClaim : The number of commits that can be claimed at once for the L2 operator to receive the seigniorage of unsettled commit seigniorage
-- l2UpdateBlock : L2 Seigniorage distributed block array , The first index of the array is not used, storage starts from index 1
+- l2UpdateBlock : The update seigniorage committed block array for L2, The first index of the array is not used, storage starts from index 1
 - layer2RewardInfo : Layer2 claim-related information is stored in the form of Layer2Reward
-- l2RewardAtBlock  : Amount of seigniorage granted per L2 liquidity per commit block
+- l2RewardAtBlock  : Amount of seigniorage granted per L2 liquidity at a commit block
-- layer2L2UpdateBlockIndexes : An array that stores the largest index number of l2UpdateBlock whenever L2 is committed.
+- layer2L2UpdateBlockIndexes : An array that stores the l2UpdateBlock's index whenever L2 is committed.
-- commitLayer2Tvl  : When L2 is committed, the L2 TVL of the previous commit (signature calculation is calculated based on the previous commit TVL)
+- commitLayer2Tvl  : When L2 is committed, the L2 TVL of the previous commit (seigniorage calculation is calculated based on the previous commit TVL)
-- layer2PauseBlockIndex : Block number when L2 seigniorage issue is stopped
+- layer2PauseBlockIndex :  l2UpdateBlock's index when L2 seigniorage issue is stopped, Not issued from the included index
-- layer2UnpauseBlockIndex : Block number when L2 seigniorage issue is resume
+- layer2UnpauseBlockIndex : l2UpdateBlock's index when L2 seigniorage issue is resume, Not issued until the included index

 ```